Don Baum: Life and career

 Baum was born Charles Donald Baum in Escanaba, Michigan.
 He attended Michigan State College before coming to Chicago in the early 1940s to pursue his interest in art, initially at the School of the Art Institute of Chicago and then at the University of Chicago where he studied art history and earned a PhD in 1947.
 As a young artist, Baum participated in the influential Art Institute of Chicago (AIC) student-led Momentum Exhibits of the late 1940s and early 1950s; his work was also chosen for more than ten of AIC's prestigious "Chicago and Vicinity" surveys, beginning in 1946, and later included in the traveling show "Twenty-Five Chicago Artists" (1963).

-In the 1950s, Baum was teaching at Roosevelt University and the Hyde Park Art Center, where he was named exhibitions director in 1956.
+In the 1950s, Baum was teaching at Roosevelt University and the Hyde Park Art Center, where he met artist Alice Shaddle.
+They married in 1955 and had two children.
+The couple separated in 1970.

+Baum was named exhibitions director at Hyde Park Art Center in 1956.
 It was here that he became increasingly visible in the 1960s and 1970s as a promoter of a figurative "Chicago School" of art that ran counter to the prevailing abstract current of New York City.
 Critic Franz Schulze would later say, "He became a little empire to himself...not so much an artist as an impresario."
 During that time, Baum's influence expanded as he served on the board of trustees of the MCA in Chicago (1974-1986) and as chairman of its Exhibitions Committee (1974–79).
 Throughout this time, Baum continued to develop his own art, which he exhibited extensively.
 Baum died in Evanston, Illinois, in October 2008 at the age of 86.